texfaq/texfaq.github.io/FAQ-fontunavail.md

 Substitutions may also be ''silent''; in this case, there is no more than an ''information'' message in the log file.
-For example, if you specify an encoding for which there is no version in the current font family, the 'default family for the encoding' is selected.
+For example, if you specify an encoding for which there is no version in the current font family, the ''default family for the encoding'' is selected.
 This happens, for example, if you use command `\textbullet`, which is normally taken from the maths symbols font, which is in `OMS` encoding.
 My test log contained: